gohilankit/MonteCarloSimulator/README.md

 1. Apache Common's Maths library is used to generate random numbers from a Gaussian distribution, and also calculate percentile value among simulations.
 2. Junit for unit tests.

+Run the unit MontoCarloSimulatorTest to print the outcomes for provided portfolio inputs.